tlouwers/STM32F4-DISCOVERY/ExampleProject/README.md

 A basic example or project structure for C++ development with the STM32F407G-DISC1 kit.

 Intended use is to be a starting point for developing, debugging and unit testing the STM32F407G-DISC1.
+This example read the accelerometer via DMA (and then discards the read samples).
+It also toggles the green led using the button via ISR.

 # Requirements
 * ST Microelectronics STM32F407G-DISC1 (can be ported easily to other ST microcontrollers)